 Fire-breathing dragons are the most fearful and destructive.
-They are dragons associated with fire: here are some amazing dragon names with meaning.
+They are dragons associated with fire: here are some fantastic dragon names with meaning.

 Aine – Irish female dragon name meaning bright and fiery.

 Aiden – Irish male dragon name that means little spark or little fire.
-Its origin is inspired by Aodh, the Celtic god of fire.
+Aodh, the Celtic god of fire, inspires its origin.